Ford EXP: First generation (1982–1985)

-As the full 1982 model year began, Ford offered an optional (at no extra cost) 4.05:1 final drive for better performance.
-Later came a close-ratio version of the four-speed transmission with 3.59:1 final drive ratio intended for the same purpose.
+As the full 1982 model year began, Ford offered an optional 4.05:1 final drive at no extra cost for better performance.
+A close-ratio version of the four-speed transmission with 3.59:1 final drive ratio appeared later for the same reason.
 Ford also offered an 8 in rear brake drum set over the 7 in rear brake drums of other EXPs and Escorts.
-As the years went on many different rim options became available but the color choices became more limited.
+Over time many different rim options became available but the color choices became more limited.

-Finally, in March 1982, an 80 hp "High Output" (H.O.) version of the CVH engine became available.
+In March 1982, an 80 hp "High Output" (H.O.) version of the CVH engine became available.
 It had higher (9.0:1) compression, a dual-inlet air cleaner, lower-restriction exhaust, a bifurcated four-into-two-into-one exhaust manifold, larger carburetor venturis (a 32 mm primary and a 34 mm secondary compared to the 32 mm of both venturis in the non-HO engine), and a higher-lift (0.289 mm) camshaft.

-Then, in the last week of September 1982, in co-operation with Bosch, Ford Canada assembled the first electronic multi-port fuel-injected (EFI) 1.6 L for the EXP GT and LN7, giving it the distinction of being the first model Ford offered with that option for the US market.
+In the last week of September 1982, Ford Canada, in co-operation with Bosch, produced the first electronic multi-port fuel-injected (EFI) 1.6 L for the EXP GT and LN7, giving it the distinction of being the first Ford model offered with that option for the US market.
 The original 70 hp engine was no longer available.
-Fuel injection with the EEC IV was added on to the existing H.O.
+Fuel injection managed by Ford's EEC-IV control module was added on to the existing H.O.
 CVH engine, producing 88 hp at 5,400 rpm and 94 lbft of torque in a 9.5:1 compression ratio, naturally aspirated configuration giving it an affinity for higher octane fuel.
 For buyers in regions of higher elevation the 1.6 L EFI option was replaced with the 1.6 L HO motor, making the 1.6 L EFI even more rare.
 Also new was a five-speed manual transmission option.

-Also new for the 1983 model year were new base seats with knitted rather than solid vinyl, while a new optional "Recaro-style" sport seat had mesh headrests.
-On the Mercury LN7, the woodgrain on the dash was removed in favor of black plastic, while the instrument graphics were also revised.
+New for the 1983 model year were base seats with knitted rather than solid vinyl, and optional "Recaro-style" sport seats with mesh headrests.
 As was the case for the regular Escort/Lynx, the shifter was moved rearwards while the automatic shifter dropped the unusual dogleg pattern in favor of a more common straight-line arrangement.
-The gas tank was enlarged to 13 USgal; there were no notable changes to the exterior aside from new wheel options.
+The gas tank was enlarged to 13 USgal.
+There were no notable changes to the exterior aside from new wheel options.